appenmaier/s4hana/docs/rap-cookbook/implement-determinations.md

   }
 }

-define behavior for ZR_Booking alias Booking persistent table z_booking_a lock dependent by _Travel authorization dependent by _Travel
+define behavior for ZI_Booking alias Booking persistent table z_booking_a lock dependent by _Travel authorization dependent by _Travel